Agent Discovery

 - Provides value in secure, disconnected, or automated deployment environments

-- Simplifies distribution and deployment workflows
+- Simplifies distribution and deployment

-- Streamlines integration with CI/CD pipelines
+- Integrates with CI/CD pipelines

 - Ensures metadata consistency throughout the deployment lifecycle

-- Simplifies agent discovery in offline environments
+- Simplifies offline agent discovery

 To participate in ongoing discussions about manifest standardization and best practices, visit our Contribute page or join these existing discussions: